The global enterprise resource planning (ERP) software market is forecast to grow to around $97 billion by 2024.

 To understand how an ERP and an ecommerce integration works, let’s start with describing some of the back-office ecommerce workflows that ERPs may handle.
 That encompasses taking and fulfilling orders, processing payments, handling returns, managing inventory, ensuring security, calculating taxes, tracking financials, and providing customer support.

 Phew.
 Let’s pause to take a breath.
-Your ERP essentially becomes a ledger filled with all your company data — which you can use to analyze everything from inventory production to trends in seasonality.
+Your ERP essentially becomes a ledger filled with all your company data — which you can use to analyse everything from inventory production to trends in seasonality.

 All of those tasks continue to become more complex as your business scales into a full-fledged operation with a warehouse — or two, or three; a shipping fleet; and multiple employees.